 There can be different layers of exchanges API key

-· Read-only: for monitoring and crypto buyside trade reconciliation purpose
+- Read-only: for monitoring and trade reconciliation purpose

-· Read-only: for portfolio (crypto PMS) and risk management (crypto RMS) system
+- Read-only: for portfolio and risk management system

-There has to be monitoring of crypto real time market data and alerting system to ensure everything is in order.
+There has to be real-time monitoring and alerting system to ensure everything is in order.
 When there’s anything going wrong, a circuit breaker mechanism has to be implemented by deleting the trading key and liquidating all the positions to protect the loan principal.

 DMA-PB used to support on top CEX like Binance, FTX, OKX… With the emerging demand from DeFi trading, there are some PB starting to provide access to DeFi which requires more advanced features in blockchain wallet management.

-There are certain risks around each DEX, for example there’s FAST_WITHDRAWAL function in DYDX that can withdraw fund directly from L2 protocol to any L1 address with API key & secret (private key of L1 wallet not required), where the DMA-PB has to make adequate measures to do risk management.
+There are certain risks around each DEX, for example there’s FAST_WITHDRAWAL function in DYDX that can withdraw fund directly from L2 protocol to any L1 address with API key & secret (private key of L1 wallet not required), where the DMA-PB has to make adequate measures to control the risk.